satmm/satmm/README.md

   <li>Build innovative and impactful software solutions 🌐</li>
   <li>Start a Tech Blog 🍃</li>
 </ul>

+### Currently Focused On:

+Developing a strong grip on the MERN stack (MongoDB, Express.js, React.js, Node.js) to build robust and scalable web applications.
+Additionally, exploring Python frameworks like Streamlit for data visualization and rapid prototyping.

 <h3 align="left">🎉 Fun Fact:</h3>
 <p align="left">I once wrote a script to automatically generate compliments for others code 💻, but it backfired when it started roasting my own code instead.</p>